 - Jing Fong Restaurant: Unfair Labor Practices in New York City's Chinatown, 7 AS.
 AM.
 POL'Y REV. 145 (1997)

 - DEPORTATION WITHOUT DUE PROCESS (advocacy report on stipulated order of removal program), available at http://web.stanford.edu/group/irc/Deportation_Without_Due_Process_2011.pdf (with Jayashri Srikantiah and Karen Tumlin)

 - J.D., Harvard Law School

 - Evidence Practice

 Professor Koppel is an authority on civil procedure and consults widely on access to justice and court administration issues.

 Professor Koppel worked in the litigation division of a major Wall Street firm for seven years following law school.
 He then worked in the antitrust division of AT&T before moving to a number of smaller firms.
 He also taught civil procedure at Adelphi University in New York before coming to Western State in 1982.
 In spring 2004, Professor Koppel taught Civil Procedure and Evidence at Notre Dame Law School as a visiting professor.
-He is currently serving as an advisory member to the Civil and Small Claims Committee of the California Judicial Council and, during fall 2002 through fall 2003, served as consultant to the California Administrative Office of the Courts on civil discovery reform.
+Professor Koppel has served as an advisory member to the Civil and Small Claims Committee of the California Judicial Council from 2000 through 2013 and, during fall 2002 through fall 2003, served as consultant to the California Administrative Office of the Courts on civil discovery reform.
 Professor Koppel is a member of the American Law Institute.
 Membership in the American Law Institute, limited to 4000 judges, lawyers, and legal scholars from a wide range of practice areas is considered a recognition of professional achievement.

 - B.A., University of California, Irvine